quicwg/base-drafts/draft-ietf-quic-transport.md

 uses QUIC.

 A QUIC implementation SHOULD provide ways in which an application can indicate the relative priority of streams.
-When deciding which streams to dedicate resources to, the implementation SHOULD use the information provided by the application.
+When deciding the streams to which resources are dedicated, the implementation SHOULD use the information provided by the application.

 ## Required Operations on Streams {#stream-operations}

-There are certain operations which an application MUST be able to perform when interacting with QUIC streams.
+There are certain operations that an application MUST be able to perform when interacting with QUIC streams.
 This document does not specify an API, but any implementation of this version of QUIC MUST expose the ability to perform the operations described in this section on a QUIC stream.